 Conclusion PI Planning

-If the PI Planning of SAFe seems terrifying at first, well prepared, it works rather well.
-If the first iteration will be far to be perfect, all teams and RTE will benefit from each iteration to improve the format.
+If this ceremony of SAFe seems terrifying at first, well prepared, it works rather well.
+Indeed, if the first iteration will be far to be perfect, all teams and RTE will benefit from each iteration to improve the format; So, don’t worry if the first time everything is not perfect.

 So, do you want to try this practice?